MSR Remote 2

 |MSR Access 2||$600||Treeline||3 lbs.
 10 oz.||29 sq. ft.||42 in.||Double|

 For more strength but also more weight, the bombproof The North Face Mountain 25 is worth considering.
-Both tents have similar floor area at 32.5 square feet for the TNF and 33 square feet for the MSR.
-The MSR tent has the tallest peak height and by far the largest vestibule space, and weighs a full two pounds less.
-However, the Mountain 25’s extra weight is good for something: it sports a beefier overlapping pole structure, tougher floor, and more ventilation options for an overall sturdier and more comfortable design.
-If cost is important, it’s hard to beat the $589 price of the Mountain 25, but the weight difference of the Remote makes it much easier to haul for long distances.
+Both tents have similar floor area at 32.3 square feet for the TNF and 33 square feet for the MSR.
+The Remote 2 has the taller peak height (44 vs 41 inches), by far the larger vestibule space (22 vs 11 square feet), and weighs a full 2 pounds less.
+However, the Mountain 25’s extra weight has its benefits: the tent sports a beefier overlapping pole structure, tougher floor, and more ventilation options for an overall sturdier and more comfortable design.
+Tack on the more affordable $689 price, and the Mountain 25 is tough to beat for your basecamping needs.

-If you're not planning to camp in the most severe conditions, MSR has also released a less burly 4-season tent in the Access.
-A tradeoff in strength and durability, the Access 2 comes in at a minimum weight of 3 pounds 10 ounces, but with 4 square feet less of interior space and a significantly thinner 20D fly.
-We’ve been impressed with the weight and performance of the Access—it’s gone on ski tours throughout British Columbia and extended treks in the high mountains of Peru and withstood high winds—but it’s in a different class in terms of weather protection than the Remote.
+If you're not planning to camp in severe mountain conditions, the MSR Access is a less burly 4-season tent.
+A tradeoff in strength and durability, the Access 2 comes in at a minimum weight of only 3 pounds 10 ounces, but features 4 square feet less interior space and a significantly thinner 20D fly.
+We’ve been impressed with the weight and performance of the Access—it’s accompanied us on ski tours throughout British Columbia and withstood high winds during extended treks in the mountains of Peru—but it’s in a different class in terms of weather protection than the Remote.
 If you’ll be high in the alpine, need strong snow load performance, or a bombproof tent that you can trust, the Remote gets the nod from us.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!